 - No surprises at closing: the guarantee fee is added to the total loan balance, and PMI is collected monthly

 - Rates often lower than comparable, low- or no-down-payment mortgages—getting you into a house “on the cheap” better than any other program

 FHA 203k Home Renovation Loan

 An FHA 203k mortgage is a type of home rehab loan that gives you one loan to buy a property and borrow money to make repairs and renovations.
-You just need a 3.5% down payment and you can receive up to $35,000 cash with a streamline loan, unlimited cash for a standard 203k.
+You just need a 3.5% down payment and you can borrow additional funds with a streamline loan, unlimited cash for a standard 203k.

 The loan requirements are similar to FHA, so low income families can qualify.
 However, since the lender is loaning the borrower more money than the purchase price you must have a good credit rating to qualify.

 A VA loan is a no-money-down mortgage program available to members of the U.S. military and surviving spouses.
 These loans have no maximum DTI requirements and do not require mortgage insurance.
 A VA home loan is the cheapest way to become a homeowner as a Veteran.

 Members who’ve spent at least six years in the Reserves

 Surviving spouses of service members killed in the line of duty

 You don’t have to have perfect credit—even a bankruptcy isn’t an automatic disqualification.
 Because there is no maximum DTI requirement, lenders are able to push the DTI ratio much higher than traditional loans.
 A DTI ratio as high as 70% has been seen in some cases.